p1an-lin-jung/wv_tts/Phoneme2SSL/README.md

-# wav2vec-TTS - PyTorch Implementation
+# wv-TTS - PyTorch Implementation

-This is a PyTorch implementation of Wav2Vec-TTS
+This is a PyTorch implementation of wv-TTS

 ![](./model/model.png)